dc1340/installMultiDiff/README.md

 # installMultiDiff
-Quick multiDiff installation. multiDiff is an R package designed to extend methyKit for use with multiple covariates, with the ability to assign biological effect sizes in complex designs.
-Using it you can:
+Quick multiDiff installation. multiDiff is an R package designed to extend methyKit for use with multiple covariates.
+It implements the maximum difference estimate to allow the ability to assign biologically meaningful effect sizes in complex designs.

+methyKit, created by Dr. Altuna Akalin and Dr. Sheng Li, is on github [here](https://github.com/al2na/methylKit)

+# Features

-* Call and filter sites
+* Calling and filtering sites
-* Visualize and summarize results
+* Visualizing and summarizing results
-* Run simulations
+* Running simulations of two covariates and their interaction.
 * Convert back to methylKit objects for use in established workflows

-methyKit, created by Dr. Altuna Akalin is on github [here](https://github.com/al2na/methylKit)

 # Installation